0xSplits/splits-pass-through-wallet/README.md

 ### How does it forward funds?

-Via a single external, pausable function taking an array of tokens to forward (0x0 for ETH).
+Via an external, pausable function taking an array of tokens to forward (0x0 for ETH).

 ### How is it governed?

 A PassThroughWallet's owner, if set, has FULL CONTROL of the deployment.
 It may, at any time for any reason, change the passThrough, pause the flow, or execute arbitrary calls on behalf of the PassThroughWallet.
-In situations where flows ultimately belong to or benefit more than a single person & immutability is a nonstarter, we strongly recommend using multisigs or DAOs for governance.
+In situations where flows ultimately belong to or benefit more than a single person & immutability is a nonstarter, we strongly recommend using a multisig or DAO for governance.

 ## Lint